p3t3rtm/rapture2028/README.md

 # Conclusion
 If you have not yet given your life to Jesus, I urge you to do so now.
 The time is short, and the days are evil.
 The signs of the times are all around us, and it is clear that we are living in the last days.
 Jesus is the only way to salvation, and he is the only one who can save us from the coming judgment.
 If you have not yet accepted Jesus as your Lord and personal Savior, I encourage you to do so now.
 Repent of your sins, and ask Jesus to come into your heart and save you.
 He loves you and he wants to save you.
 Don't wait until it is too late.
 No one is promised tomorrow.
 Give your life to God, and submit fully unto Him, **NOW**, and be saved.

 If you have already accepted Jesus as your Lord and personal Savior, I encourage you to stay strong in your faith and to keep looking up.
+Continue dying to self, daily.
 The day of the Lord is at hand, and our redemption draws near.
 Be ready, be watchful, and be prepared.
-Keep your eyes on Jesus, and he will see you through.
+Keep your eyes on Jesus, and He will see you through.
 God bless you, and may the Lord keep you and protect you in the days ahead.
 Amen.

 Shoot me a message if you have any questions or comments  (p3t3rtm2)(gmail)(com)